CONNECTING PEOPLE WHO MAKE A DIFFERENCE

-We facilitate and provide virtual space for educational professionals at all levels (elementary, secondary, college, university) to have meaningful conversations about social justice issues.
+We facilitate discussions and provide space for professionals in education and beyond to have meaningful conversations about social justice issues.

 Talking Together for Change offers you the chance to put DEIJ (diversity, equity, inclusion, justice) learning into practice as you explore your identities, acknowledge how your work and personal life is impacted by systemic oppression and/or privilege, and reflect on how you can positively affect change.